Marker Logo

 this page online

-8 other markers are within walking distance of this marker.
-Moody Hall (approx. 0.4 miles away); Baden-Sproule House (approx. half a mile away); Thomas Henry Borden (approx. 0.6 miles away); Williams-Tucker House, 1837-40 (approx. 0.6 miles away); Samuel May Williams (approx. 0.6 miles away); Dr. Frederick K. and Lucy Adelaide Fisher House (approx. 0.6 miles away); Gail Borden, Jr. (approx. 0.7 miles away); Ball High School Memorial (approx. 0.7 miles away).
+this marker: Moody Hall (approx. 0.4 miles away); Baden-Sproule House (approx. half a mile away); Thomas Henry Borden (approx. 0.6 miles away); Williams-Tucker House, 1837-40 (approx. 0.6 miles away); Samuel May Williams (approx. 0.6 miles away); Dr. Frederick K. and Lucy Adelaide Fisher House (approx. 0.6 miles away); Gail Borden, Jr. (approx. 0.7 miles away); Ball High School Memorial (approx. 0.7 miles away).
 Touch for a list and map of all markers in Galveston.

 The Gaido's Famous Seafood Restaurant Marker next to the entrance image.
 Click for full size.